More than $30 million in unclaimed stimulus checks left behind by Coloradans

 DENVER (KDVR) – A rebounding economy and swelling state treasury take some of the sting out of Colorado’s relatively poor post-pandemic unemployment rates.
 It seems like the state’s economy, however, missed out on a hefty chunk of spending or saving from stimulus checks.

-Americans refused, paid back or failed to cash 1,315,717 checks of the first-round $1,200 stimulus checks issued under President Trump’s administration at the beginning of the COVID-19 pandemic, according to Internal Revenue Service records obtained by the KDVR Data Desk.
+According to Internal Revenue Service records obtained by FOX31’s Data Desk, Americans refused, paid back or failed to cash 1,315,717 checks of the first-round $1,200 stimulus checks issued under President Trump’s administration at the beginning of the COVID-19 pandemic.

 In total, that amounts to $1.77 billion of unclaimed stimulus cash from that first round.
 For comparison, construction of the new Las Vegas Raiders NFL stadium cost $1.8 billion.

+The unclaimed checks and total amount of money are 21st and 22nd highest amounts in the nation, respectively, which are about in line with Colorado’s U.S. population ranking.

+Coloradans failed to cash 0.86% of the checks distributed them, which is slightly higher than the national average, which stands at 0.81% of the checks sent.

-Americans seemed to refuse checks in roughly equal proportions across the nation, too.
+Americans seemed to refuse checks in roughly equal proportions across the nation.

 States with the largest populations naturally had larger amounts of unclaimed checks and unclaimed money.
 California has the most unclaimed checks with 130,243, followed by Florida with 96,342 and Texas with 96,918.
 New York and Pennsylvania came next.